BlythICS4U/a0-1-manxboy/README.md

 Under "Source Packages" you will see an "addandsubtract" package.
 Within this package you will find the file AddAndSubtract.java.
 We will take some time in class to discuss the following:
 * The use of command line arguments in the program's main method
 * The conversion of command line arguments from string values to integer values
-* The use of the keyword "static" in the sumIntegers helper method
+* The use of the keyword "static" in the addIntegers helper method
 * The use of System.out.println to output text to the console

 If you try running the project as-is, you will get an ArrayIndexOutOfBounds exception.
 This is because we have not specified any command line arguments to pass into our program.
 Under the "Run" menu, select "Set Project Configuration" -> "Customize...".
 In the "Arguments" field, enter 2 numbers separated by a space (i.e. 2 3) and click OK.
 Rerun the project and you should now see output like the following: